nixlynxbites/Learning_Galois_Fields/README.md

 # Disclaimer

 This code isn't written to be good code, but to test and understand the concepts.
 Therefore, shortcuts have been taken, to easily/quickly test/do things.
 (This includes the Makefiles)
+No attempt at sanitising inputs has been made.
+If problematic input is passed to the tools, they'll behave in an undefined way.